oliviawestmacottssw/SSW.Rules.Content/rules/teamwork---do-you-know-the-5-dysfunctions-of-a-team/rule.md

 Consequently, they are less likely to care about the group results (and instead focus on achieving their own goals).

-​These are from the excellent book,     [The Five Dysfunctions of a Team](http&#58;//www.amazon.com/The-Five-Dysfunctions-Team-Leadership/dp/0787960756) by Patrick Lencioni.​
+These are from the excellent book,     [The Five Dysfunctions of a Team](http&#58;//www.amazon.com/The-Five-Dysfunctions-Team-Leadership/dp/0787960756) by Patrick Lencioni.